qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Connection Create Endpoint

 This endpoint can be used for [Request connection].
 The current address of the endpoint is returned in the "scan"-member of the response of [Get endpoint addresses].

-## Connection Endpoint

-This endpoint can be used for [Get connection].
-The endpoint urls are returned by [Request connection] and [List connections].

 ## Connection Feeds Endpoint